ho-nl/magento1-Ho_Ajax/README.md

 ## Events

-We trigger the following events
+We trigger the following events:

 ```JS
 //when a link is pressed, this is triggered immediately
 $link.trigger('requestStart.hoajax');